-Other Regional WorkHere are some of our past projects in the Cariboo-Chilcotin region:
+Other Regional WorkHere is a selection of past projects in the Cariboo-Chilcotin region.

 The Nuxalk-Carrier Grease Trail stretches 420 km from the confluence of the Fraser and Blackwater Rivers north of Quesnel, through Tweedsmuir Provincial Park, to the Bella Coola Valley.
 This is part of a network of traditional trails used for many thousands of years by Aboriginal peoples of the Coast and of the Interior.
 Historically the trail was important for maintaining ties — and sometimes for waging warfare.
 It was also a conduit for trading eulachon grease, obsidian, hides, salmon and other goods between First Nations. .
 Today the grease trail presents both opportunities and challenges.
 As always, it connects six First Nations — the Nuxalk (Bella Coola), Ulkatcho (Anahim Lake), Lhoosk’uz Dene (Kluskus), Lhtako Dene (Red Bluff), Nazko and Lheidli T’enneh.
 In 2011 representatives of these communities formed a working group to explore options for future care and management of the trail.
 FBC was pleased to serve as project secretariat for these First Nations in their initial work and collaboration on a new management plan for discussion with the Province.
 The intent is to manage the trail in a way that brings social, cultural, environmental and economic benefits to their communities and offers better tourism options for consideration.